sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <h2 id="3.3"><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true">3.3 Availability</h2>

 One of the important considerations for WideWorld Importers is ensuring Business Continuity.
 As part of their strategy, the Data Estate is an important component.
-The general area for Business Continuity in Data is <i>High Availablity</i>, which in turn contains important concepts such as Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO).
-A few key terms are important to note as we dsicuss the improvements in this area of the latest version of SQL Server:
+The general area for Business Continuity in Data is <i>High Availability</i>, which in turn contains important concepts such as Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO).
+A few key terms are important to note as we discuss the improvements in this area of the latest version of SQL Server:

 - <b>High Availability</b> (HA): The ability for your systems to recover from localized events in an automated way
-- <b>Disaster Recovery</b> (DR): The process of recoving from a diaster of some sort.
-A natural or man-made disaster has occured and manual intervention may be required.
+- <b>Disaster Recovery</b> (DR): The process of recovering from a disaster of some sort.
+A natural or man-made disaster has occurred and manual intervention may be required.
 While some things can be automated, other items may require manual intervention
 - <b>Business Continuity</b>: The planning process for how businesses and their IT systems will react in the event of an outage.
 This planning will typically be for DR, but it could also include HA planning

 There are multiple capabilities in SQL Server that serve as part of an overall Availability strategy, including several that have new improvements in the latest version: